 Almond smell, historical buildings and a trip to the past.
 You can have it all in a one day trip to Toledo, Spain.

 The bus station in Toledo is on the bottom of the city.
 We got out of the station and walked towards the walls and gates that we saw above the hill.
-It was a 20 minutes walk, but a really pleasant way.
-As soon as we arrived in the top I had a jaw dropping view.
+It was a 20 minutes walk, but a really pleasant one.
+As soon as we arrived at the top I had a jaw-dropping view.
 The Puerta Nova de Bisagra was there welcoming us.

 Toledo is one of the must-see cities in Spain, so we thought that there would be a tourism information office right in the entrance of the city, or in the center of the town.
 Turned out it didn’t.
 We walked a lot and we couldn’t find it.
 At least we were not alone, there were many people like us trying to find their way around the city.

 The problem was that we didn’t have a map and we didn’t want to wander all the day long guessing where the places were.
 To try to get some information we entered in an art gallery and ask where the tourism office was.
 The guy didn’t have a clue where it was, although he handed us a city map.
 Thank you very much, unknown man, you saved our day trip!

 2nd tip: Have a map and find yourself

 Be smart and print a map, or at least save the map off-line in your mobile before traveling.
 It will make your life easier and you will save money: in some cities, they charge up to 5€ for a simple city plan.
 We were really fools to believe that Google Maps would be working in my mobile.
 When we arrived there we couldn’t connect with 3G or GPS, so we had to find an old-fashioned but useful paper map.